DawnAngel/intenta-extension-sdk/README.md

 ```

 * Add all the code in this background.js to your background.js file.
-* If this doesn't work, look at the background.js docs inside the Publishers dashboard of dashboard.intenta.io UI (we might have forgotten to upgrade this demo code)
+* If this doesn't work, look at the background.js docs inside the Publishers dashboard of dashboard.intenta.io UI (we might have forgotten to upgrade this demo code... yes it is possible that we didn't update our documentation everywhere.)